iyifr/iyi/src/content/blog/How to travel through time.md

 ## Intro

-Both of my sisters are currently busy with exams, usually my younger sister hangs out with my brother while he does the dishes, but since she's absent, we hung out as I was doing the dishes.
+Both of my sisters are currently busy with exams, usually my younger sister hangs out with my brother while he does the dishes, but since she's not around, we hung out as I did the dishes.

-I enjoy doing the dishes, I feel like it sparks my most creative and fringe thoughts.
+To be honest, I enjoy doing the dishes, I feel like it sparks my most creative and fringe thoughts.
 As any older brother does, I start to talk about time travel.
-I hadn't thought about time travel for a while until that moment, When you watch a lot of sci-stuff as a kid, some ideas persist and others fade over time.
-Time travel is something i've spent an unnecessary amount of time thinking about it.
+When you watch a lot of sci-stuff as a kid, some ideas persist and others fade over time.
+Time travel is something i've spent an unnecessary amount of time thinking about since i saw it potrayed in the the movies all those years ago.

 ## My thought experiment.
 I said to Dolu,